PV255/Unity-Project-Template/Assets/Models/README.md

 # Models folder

-* Folder inteded for all 3D models, that should be versioned
+* Folder inteded for all 3D models, that should be versioned.